 We went on a Saturday and the pool was packed at 10:30am.
 We struggled to find two chairs that were both next to each other and in the sun.
 There was also a zillion kids running around.
 If you’re looking for some R&R and peace and quiet, know that the weekend probably isn’t the best time to go.

-If you want to check out the Pure Spa, you can get a 20% discount on all services with the code “ITSME#1” when making appointments (valid until 4/30).
+If you want to check out the Pure Spa, you can get access to the pool when making appointments.
 You’ll also get a class of champagne on arrival.

 Food & Drink

 Marriott has a few water stations around the pool with plastic cups for water.
 The High Dive bar is situated on the pool deck that has some light bites.
 Walker Street Kitchen is also located on the first floor of the building.
 We went there for brunch and loved it!

 Interested in more Houston adventures?
 Check out our Houston staycation section to treat yourself!